 “For I have given unto them the words which thou gavest me; and they have received them…That they all may be one; as thou, Father, art in me, and I in thee, that they also may be one in us:” (John 17:21)

-This is so much more, and qualitatively so different from the general conception of “eternal life” being unending existence as ourselves in an immortal body.
+This is so much more, and qualitatively so different from the general conception of “eternal life” being unending existence as ourselves in an immortal body, or as an immortal soul.

 Certain words like Christian and church have been used for two thousand years to denote a Gentile religion, or way of achieving life after death, which is different from, and succeeded and replaced the older Jewish religion.
 Judaism wasn’t even established until about 1,500 years into biblical history, so what was the religion before Judaism?